GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - For each item of the object:
   - the key of the object is the string under which to store the data
   - the value is the "data accessor"
-- At the moment, there is only one available data accessor:
+- At the moment, here are the available data accessors:
+  - `projectLastSceneName` that will read the name of the last scene added to the project.
-  - `lastProjectObjectName` that will read the name of the last object added to the project.
+  - `sceneLastObjectName:scene` that will read the name of the last object added to the scene (scene is optional, if you don't mention it, the first project scene is used)

 Example: This will store the name of the last object added to the project under the key `firstObject`: